 - PREP YOUR INGREDIENTS: Rinse and drain a can of chickpeas.
 Cut celery stalks into small dice.
 Mince one small shallot.
+Measure your mayo…or make your own (recipe included below).

 - MASH CHICKPEAS: Use a potato masher or fork to mash chickpeas into a paste.
 It’s OK for some pieces of chickpeas to remain.
+Kinda like authentic tuna…you may have some that mushes up and some that remains chunky.

 Vegan mayo is EASY to make and uses just a few simple ingredients.
-It will stay good in your fridge for 2 weeks and I’ve included the recipe below.
+It will stay good in your fridge for 2 weeks and I’ve included the vegan mayo recipe below.
 You will need cashews, lemon juice, apple cider vinegar and garlic.
 That’s it.
 No oil, no eggs, no salt, no preservatives.

 This is an awesome recipe to include in your weekly meal prep.
 It is quick and easy to make, and it will stay good in your fridge for a week.